Delete and Reconnect the Agent in Alation¶

 Click the Close button.
 You will be returned to the Agents Dashboard.
 The Agent will no longer be listed.

-Reconnecting an Installed Agent to Alation¶
+Reconnect an Installed Agent to Alation¶

-If you have deleted the Agent from the Agent Dashboard in Alation and the Agent software is still running on your network, you can reconnect the installed Agent to your Alation Cloud instance.
+If you have deleted an Agent from the Agent Dashboard in Alation and the Agent software is still running on your network, you can reconnect the installed Agent to your Alation Cloud instance.
 Before reconnecting the Agent, check the Alation Cloud Service Compatibility to see if a newer Agent is available for your Alation Cloud version.
 If so, upgrade the Agent first.

 Step 2: Name Your Agent¶